-The Dawe Lab is currently comprised of two postdoctoral fellows (Jonathan and Natalie), four graduate students (Nate, Elizabeth, Caroline, and David) and three undergraduate student (Amy, Matthew, and Sean).
+The Dawe Lab is currently comprised of two postdoctoral fellows (Jonathan and Natalie), four graduate students (Nate, Elizabeth, David and Caroline), a technician (Caroline), and two undergraduates (Amy and Amy).
 Click above to learn more about our individual research interests.

 Corn is widely used to study and illustrate mendelian traits.
 In corn, purple kernels are dominant over yellow kernels, and full kernels are dominant over shrunken kernels.
 There are four grain phenotypes in the above ear of genetic corn: Purple & Smooth, Purple & Shrunken, Yellow & Smooth and Yellow & Shrunken.

 A diploid organism with 10 large chromosome pairs, corn is easily studied with the microscope.
 Its genetic features, including many known and mapped phenotypic mutants and a large number of progeny per cross (typically 100-200) facilitate the study of genetics and cell biology.

 Immunofluorescence images from barley root tips (Han Zhang).
 Plant kinetochores appear to initiate their own kinetochore fibers early in prometaphase, either by directly nucleating microtubules or promoting microtubule growth in their vicinity.
 Chromosomes are shown in blue, spindles (tubulin) in red and kinetochore (CENH3) in green.